mdn/content/files/en-us/web/css/css_functions/index.md

 ### Translate functions

 - {{CSSxRef("transform-function/translateX", "translateX()")}}
-  - : Translate an element horizontally.
+  - : Translates an element horizontally.
 - {{CSSxRef("transform-function/translateY", "translateY()")}}
-  - : Translate an element vertically.
+  - : Translates an element vertically.
 - {{CSSxRef("transform-function/translateZ", "translateZ()")}}
-  - : Translate an element along the z-axis.
+  - : Translates an element along the z-axis.
 - {{CSSxRef("transform-function/translate", "translate()")}}
-  - : Translate an element on the 2D plane.
+  - : Translates an element on the 2D plane.
 - {{CSSxRef("transform-function/translate3d", "translate3d()")}}
-  - : Translate an element in 3D space.
+  - : Translates an element in 3D space.

 ### Rotation functions

 - {{CSSxRef("transform-function/rotateX", "rotateX()")}}
-  - : Rotate an element around the horizontal axis.
+  - : Rotates an element around the horizontal axis.
 - {{CSSxRef("transform-function/rotateY", "rotateY()")}}
-  - : Rotate an element around the vertical axis.
+  - : Rotates an element around the vertical axis.
 - {{CSSxRef("transform-function/rotateZ", "rotateZ()")}}
-  - : Rotate an element around the z-axis.
+  - : Rotates an element around the z-axis.
 - {{CSSxRef("transform-function/rotate", "rotate()")}}
-  - : Rotate an element around a fixed point on the 2D plane.
+  - : Rotates an element around a fixed point on the 2D plane.
 - {{CSSxRef("transform-function/rotate3d", "rotate3d()")}}
-  - : Rotate an element around a fixed axis in 3D space.
+  - : Rotates an element around a fixed axis in 3D space.

 ### Scaling functions

 - {{CSSxRef("transform-function/scaleX", "scaleX()")}}
-  - : Scale an element up or down horizontally.
+  - : Scales an element up or down horizontally.
 - {{CSSxRef("transform-function/scaleY", "scaleY()")}}
-  - : Scale an element up or down vertically.
+  - : Scales an element up or down vertically.
 - {{CSSxRef("transform-function/scaleZ", "scaleZ()")}}
-  - : Scale an element up or down along the z-axis.
+  - : Scales an element up or down along the z-axis.
 - {{CSSxRef("transform-function/scale", "scale()")}}
-  - : Scale an element up or down on the 2D plane.
+  - : Scales an element up or down on the 2D plane.
 - {{CSSxRef("transform-function/scale3d", "scale3d()")}}
-  - : Scale an element up or down in 3D space.
+  - : Scales an element up or down in 3D space.

 ### Skew functions

 - {{CSSxRef("transform-function/skewX", "skewX()")}}
-  - : Skew an element in the horizontal direction.
+  - : Skews an element in the horizontal direction.
 - {{CSSxRef("transform-function/skewY", "skewY()")}}
-  - : Skew an element in the vertical direction.
+  - : Skews an element in the vertical direction.
 - {{CSSxRef("transform-function/skew", "skew()")}}
-  - : Skew an element on the 2D plane.
+  - : Skews an element on the 2D plane.

 ### Matrix functions

 - {{CSSxRef("transform-function/matrix", "matrix()")}}
-  - : Describe a homogeneous 2D transformation matrix.
+  - : Describes a homogeneous 2D transformation matrix.
 - {{CSSxRef("transform-function/matrix3d", "matrix3d()")}}
-  - : Describe a 3D transformation as a 4×4 homogeneous matrix.
+  - : Describes a 3D transformation as a 4×4 homogeneous matrix.

 ### Perspective functions

 - {{CSSxRef("transform-function/perspective", "perspective()")}}
-  - : Set the distance between the user and the z=0 plane.
+  - : Sets the distance between the user and the z=0 plane.

 ## Math functions